makersmakingchange/Spruce-Mini-Joystick/README.md

 ### 2. Request a build of this device

-If you would like to obtain an Spruce Mini Joystick, you may submit a build request through the [MMC Library Page](https://www.makersmakingchange.com/s/product/spruce-mini-joystick/01tJR000000EHqbYAG).
+If you would like to obtain a Spruce Mini Joystick, you may submit a build request through the [MMC Library Page](https://www.makersmakingchange.com/s/product/spruce-mini-joystick/01tJR000000EHqbYAG).
 The requestor is responsible for the cost of materials and any shipping.

 A limited number of these devices may be available at no-cost to people with disabilities that reside within Canada as part of the [Accesible Technology Program Grant](https://ised-isde.canada.ca/site/accessible-technology-program/en).
 If you think this applies to you, please send an email to info@makersmakingchange.com.